Device-Level Optimization Techniques for Solid-State Drives: A Survey

 \subsubsection{\textbf{Garbage Collection}}

-Garbage collection (GC) is designed to recover storage capacity when there is insufficient free space left for normal write operations~\cite{yang2014garbage,cui2017approxftl,11007599}.
-This process activates once the count of available free capacity falls below a predetermined threshold, calibrated according to the SSD's total capacity.
-The greedy GC algorithm is commonly used by selecting the block with the highest invalid page number for erase operations~\cite{bux2010performance}.
+Garbage collection reclaims storage space when free capacity falls below a set threshold.
+A common strategy like the greedy algorithm selects the block with the most invalid pages for erasure, thus efficiently creating new writable space.
 The selected block is termed the victim block.
 Before erasing this block, all valid pages within it must be read out and copied to a free block.
-In open-channel SSDs (OCSSDs), valid pages are read from the OCSSD to the DRAM and then are migrated to the OCSSD~\cite{LiHTSBG18,saxena2012flashtier,picoli2020open}.
-When GC migrates valid data pages from the victim block to the newly allocated block, it inherently risks generating uneven wear patterns across the NAND flash memory cells and a write amplification issue.
+In open-channel SSDs (OCSSDs), valid pages are read from the OCSSD to the DRAM and then are migrated to the OCSSD~\cite{LiHTSBG18,picoli2020open}.
+When garbage collection migrates valid data pages from the victim block to the newly free block, it inherently risks generating uneven wear patterns across the NAND flash memory cells and a write amplification issue~\cite{desnoyers2012analytic}.